Dteyn/LogHelper/README.md

-# LogHelper
+# LogHelper.py

 LogHelper is a Python utility for logging, designed to enhance the debugging and monitoring process.
 It can output logs to both the console and a file, with formats that can be customized based on log levels.
-The utility is contained in a single script, `LogHelper.py`.
+The utility is contained in a single script, [LogHelper.py](LogHelper.py).

 ## Features